 Over the past decades, epoxy manufacturers have invested millions of Euros in order to ensure that the highest health, safety and environmental standards are maintained and, where possible, improved.
 Manufacturers work at every stage of the life-cycle of epoxy resins to combine greater safety with increased performance.

 BIPRO’s studies concluded that a precise calculation of potential BPA releases was only possible at the production stage of the epoxy resin.
 Calculations for other life cycle stages are based on assumptions.
-In most cases, the number of uncertainties
+In most cases, the level of uncertainty

 was too high and the lack of data from usage of the applications too constrictive.
 Hence the fate of epoxy resin losses and respective potential BPA releases into the environment were described qualitatively.

 Epoxy resins are created by mixing BPA and epichlorohydrin (ECH), before undergoing further chemical processes (read more about How epoxies are made).